mutablelogic/go-llm/README.md

 ## Programmatic Usage

-See the documentation [here](https://pkg.go.dev/github.com/mutablelogic/go-llm) for integration into your own Go programs.
+See the documentation [here](https://pkg.go.dev/github.com/mutablelogic/go-llm) for integration into your own code.

 ### Agent Instantiation